Automatic test switching: Switch system topology

-The scanner (Figure 2) is used to connect multiple inputs to a single output in sequential order.
+The scanner (Figure 2) sequentially connects multiple inputs to a single output.
 Only one relay is closed at any one time.
 In its most basic form, relay closure proceeds from the first channel to the last, but some scanner systems allow skipping channels.
-Typical scanner switching applications include component burn-in testing, monitoring time and temperature drift in circuits, and taking data on system variables like temperature, pressure, flow, etc.
+Typical scanner-switching applications include component burn-in testing, monitoring time and temperature drift in circuits, and taking data on system variables like temperature, pressure, flow, etc.